What Should You Cash In First When You Retire?

 Other Sources of Income

 Additional income sources include registered retirement savings plans (RRSPs), registered retirement income funds (RRIFs), locked-in retirement accounts (LIRAs), life income funds (LIFs or RLIFs) and deferred profit sharing plans (DPSPs).
-These plans provide a tax deferral, since they're made up of untaxed salary and returns on investments.
+These plans provide a tax deferral because they're made up of untaxed salary and returns on investments.
 You shouldn't be in a rush to end the deferral.
 However, you must convert your RRSPs into RRIFs and withdraw a minimum amount by the time you turn 71.

 While the general rule is to withdraw unregistered savings first, it may be better to use your registered savings vehicles in some situations.
-The classic example is if your income in a given year is so low that the marginal tax rate is low or zero, in which case it's better to withdraw registered savings, but only if you need the extra funds.
+The classic example is if your income in a given year is so low that the marginal tax rate is very low or zero, in which case it's better to withdraw registered savings, but only if you need the extra funds.

 Since your life income fund is subject to withdrawal restrictions (a ceiling), make the maximum withdrawal from your LIF or RLIF before dipping into your other registered plans.